-School-Age (SA) Centers: (Ages 6-12 years) Offer before and after school programs, weekend activities during the school year, summer care and camps during school vacations.
+School-Age (SA) Centers: (Kindergarten to 5th Grade) Offer before and after school programs, weekend activities during the school year, summer care and camps during school vacations.
 Care is provided by trained staff and operations are subject to DoD Certification.

-Youth Centers (YCs): (Ages 11-18 years) The Youth Program offers comprehensive, supervised program options and affordable, quality, predictable services that are easily accessible for eligible youth in grades 7 through 12 (may include 6th grade depending on local school configuration) who are generally 11 - 18 years of age.
+Youth Centers (YCs): (6th to 12th Grade) The Youth Program offers comprehensive, supervised program options and affordable, quality, predictable services that are easily accessible for eligible youth in grades 6 through 12 who are generally 11 - 18 years of age.
 This is achieved through a comprehensive Youth Program framework consisting of the FIVE Service Areas.
 Through formal partnership agreements with several nationally-recognized youth-serving organizations, such as United States Department of Agriculture (USDA), 4-H and Boys & Girls Clubs of America (BGCA), youth have access to programs, standardized curricula, special events, camps, scholarships, etc., no matter where they live.
 Supervision and programming is provided by trained staff and operations are subject to DoD Certification.